Anna draws back the curtain on a recent mindset class where she hones in on the mummy juggle, and how to be most effective with your limited time.

 Anna Jonak: [00:25:37] Now, one more thing I want to talk about when it came to focus and all of this kind of stuff was definitely the whole concept of multitasking because I mean I still do it sometimes but I've got gotten a lot better at this whole concept of multitasking.
 And I really wanted to show you this pictorial and this comes from Todd Herman.
 And he does the 90 day year and he's actually like a goal setting specialist and runs a whole program on goal setting for performance.
 And this is kind of like a pictorial to show you that ultimately when you're trying to do multiple things at once, your percentage of available time per project diminishes and you also lose time essentially.
 So what happens is when you start to move between tasks, you move into a place where contextual switching starts to happen.
 And this is when you've taken on something else and say you start one thing and then you move over to something else.
 When you go back to that new thing, you have to re-engage and get your headspace back into what you were doing to be able to get back to full speed and momentum.
 So when you stop and start, you’re having to constantly re-engage which takes you longer than it would have done if you just stayed on that task solely okay.

 So contextual switching and multitasking and I know we talk about being multitaskers of women but ultimately your productivity and your focus is like far diminished when you are constantly bouncing between tasks.
 So checking an e-mail, going on Facebook, doing a post, starting this, so I'll stop that.
 You actually lose time in your day okay.
-So what I want you to be clear on here is again this is comes back to boundary setting and everything else but first of all starting thinking about the whole concept of environmental hygiene and if you haven't listened to it I really do recommend you go to listen to Episode 18 of the Brave Business podcast where I did an interview with Srini Rao who was all about kind of creating the ideal space and understanding all the pressures and all the things coming into your everyday which take you out of flow, distract you and stop you being able to basically be as effective and productive as you want okay.
+So what I want you to be clear on here is again this is comes back to boundary setting and everything else but first of all starting thinking about the whole concept of environmental hygiene and if you haven't listened to it I really do recommend you go to listen to Episode 18 of the Raising Her Game Podcast where I did an interview with Srini Rao who was all about kind of creating the ideal space and understanding all the pressures and all the things coming into your everyday which take you out of flow, distract you and stop you being able to basically be as effective and productive as you want okay.
 Now this is you guys thinking about things like time blocking so you know literally turning everything off like turning off your Internet, going to sit in a park and doing like two hours on writing those emails or writing your presentation.
 Like for me to write this presentation over the last few days I literally have to turn off my emails, my Facebook, my this, my that and I go into the zone.
 And then every now and again I know that I need to come up for air and I'll come up for air and I just check a message from Flori because she's always message me so you know go check-in, see what's happening and you know gravity and I come back in.
 But it literally is time blocking things out, switching everything off so I'm not pulled out of my flow so that I can be so much more efficient and quicker on what I'm doing.
 You know preparing your work space for productivity, making sure things are clean and not things everywhere to bulking similar tasks, so social media stuff doing it all in one hit.
 You know doing one full day of social media planning for the month or for the week whatever it is.
 And be done with it.
 Like so your energy is all in the zone for that one thing.
 And also setting times for tasks, so maybe emails and a lot of big organisations are doing this now is they actually are releasing emails twice a day so they will release emails at a certain point in the morning for people to work with them and they don't get another batch of emails released till at 3pm.
 Because what happens is again you going in and out of email and you're getting distracted and you start doing something and then you feel that you're obligated to do that.
 Leave the email.
 Check it at like a couple of points in the day.
 Don't be always on because then you're always available and it takes you away from the stuff that you could be doing.
 Okay.
 Whoa.
 Okay.

 Anna Jonak: [00:29:18] Wowee.
 I told you I'd get a bit excited didn't I? [laughing] As you can tell I love this stuff.
 I love sharing with you how much power you have.
 There were so many amazing topics that were covered across these series.
 It was brilliant procrastination, fear, money blocks, the support of others that was a huge topic around how people were responding to, you know family for support and so on.
 Perfection, motivation, confidence, dealing with things when they don't go to plan.
 It was fantastic.
 So much amazing feedback and insight delivered from everybody.
 Now, ladies, the main thing I really want you to take out of today is really that you know you are in control of your mania okay.
 It is mania.
 It is chaos.
 It is crazy.
 We are doing something extraordinary okay.
 It's not normal but I don't want you to get overwhelmed and to get stuck in the face of it.
 I want you to realise that you are in control of what happens or what doesn't happen.
 We get to choose how we manage our time.
 We get to choose what we make things mean and how we're going to feel in the face of it.
 Alright?
 The power is in your hands and I think that I will leave today here with that as your parting thought okay.
 Now alongside this, remember no matter what is going on you must be brave in your business.